moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/august-communication-info/checklists/debugging-checklist.md

     * click on the "Headers" tab and look at URL and Status Code
       * Status Code: Google the "http status code" EX: 500 means "internal server error" which means the server code is broken, not your code.
 EX: 404 means "not found" which means you are calling a wrong/non-existent API endpoint.
       * URL: if the URL is wrong you'll get a 404 error.
 Or, if the query parameters are wrong, you'll get a 500 error (sometimes you get a 200 (success) and the error is described in the JSON response)
-  * clik on the "Response" tab and see what data/info the server is sending back to you
+  * click on the "Response" tab and see what data/info the server is sending back to you
   * explore the network tab - there is a lot to click on and explore
 * __VSCode terminal__ where "npm run dev" is running (for code stemming from "server-side code", i.e., src/pages/api routes)
   * your console.logs